- Race Categories Explained

 The following is an overview of various aspects of XC racing.

-- Turn up at the event in good time, allowing time to sign-on and get a practice lap in.
+- Turn up at the event in good time.

 - Go for a practice lap.